Oklahoma City Burn Injury Attorneys

 A wrongful death case is allowed only if the victim could have filed a personal injury lawsuit had they survived the accident.
 The personal representative of their estate is the only person authorized to pursue this type of case in court.
 They must represent the interests of the victim and their heirs or beneficiaries.

-A surviving spouse, child, parent, or sibling is typically named as the estate’s representative.
+A surviving spouse, child, parent, or sibling is typically named the estate’s representative.
 If the deceased didn’t specify a representative or the chosen individual can’t or won’t serve their duties, the court will determine who should represent the family.

 The statute of limitations for wrongful death lawsuits in Oklahoma is two years.
 The timeframe would begin on the date of your loved one’s death.
 You must sue the at-fault party within those two years, or you could lose your right to compensation.